What is SEPA and when will I use it?

 We may need to disclose limited information to third parties where reasonably necessary.
 This is for the purposes of the prevention and detection of crime, prosecution of offenders, for the purposes of national security or where required by law.
 This may mean that the information could be transferred to countries that do not provide the same level of data protection as the UK.

-We charge £8 for SEPA payments.
+There is no charge for SEPA payments.